SteadyCadence/api-docs/content/02-users.md

 `is_active`| BooleanField |  | Whether or not the user is active.

-Here is a table of the properties of the `organizations` object (which is contained in the `users` object:
+Here is a table of the properties of the `organizations` object (which is contained in the `users` object):

 Property | Type | Required? | Description